MorsGames/BananaModManager/README.md

 - Automatic updates for the mods.
 - GameBanana 1-click install support.

-I'm currently rather busy with other projects to maintain this project on a regular basis, so I cannot guarentee when these features will arrive (if ever).
+I'm currently busy with other projects to maintain this project on a regular basis, so I cannot guarantee when these features will arrive (if ever).

-If you'd wanna help, you can create pull requests, or just reach out to me on Discord (Mors#3278).
+If you have a question, or want to help please reach out to me on the [Banana Mania Modding Discord](https://discord.gg/vuZWDMzzye).
+Make sure to ping `@Mors#3278` so I see your message!

 This project is licensed under GPLv3.